- Europe, like you've never read before -

 2 May 2025

-in Briefs, Defence & Security
+in Defence & Security, In Brief

 Brussels –Thirteen member states have notified the European Commission in writing of their intention to suspend the internal stability pact to finance the defence industry.
 EU Commission spokesman Balazs Ujvari announced this.
 As of today (May 2), the list includes Belgium, Denmark, Estonia, Finland, Germany, Greece, Hungary, Latvia, Lithuania, Poland, Portugal, Slovakia, and Slovenia.
 “We expect this number to grow further,” Uijvari says.
 Three other countries (Bulgaria, Croatia, and the Czech Republic) have indicated that they intend to proceed similarly.